3o14r473/GUIDE_how-to-install-dwm-in-qubesos/README.md

 ## Applying dwm rules based on label and qube name

-Apply [this](https://github.com/3o14r473/dwm-qubesrules.diff) patch to allow dwm to use label and qube name in its rulematching.
+Use the [qubesrules](https://github.com/3o14r473/dwm-qubesrules.diff) patch to allow dwm to use label and qube name in its rulematching.